geoserver/geoserver/doc/en/developer/source/policies/gsip.rst

 One of the duties of the GeoServer Project Steering Committee is to vote on GSIPs.
 The voting process works as follows:

-* Each PSC member gets a single vote, which can be one of +1, -1, 0
+* Each active PSC member gets a single vote, which can be one of "+1", "+0", "0", "-0", or "-1":

+    * A vote of "+1" means support for a proposal

+    * The neutral votes "+0", "0", and "-0" all count the same as "0" but permit PSC members to indicate a slight tendency for, neutral, or against a proposal respectively

+    * A vote of "-1" means opposition to  a proposal

+* Voting remains open for seven days or until all active PSC members have cast their vote

+* Any active PSC member can during these seven days request an extension of voting for an additional seven days; the voting period can only be extended once

-* Any PSC member that votes negatively against a proposal must provide a reasonable explanation as to why
+* Any PSC member who votes "-1" against a proposal must provide a reasonable explanation as to why

-* Any PSC member that votes negatively against a proposal has a limited time to provide constructive feedback as to how the vote can be turned
+* Any PSC member who votes "-1" against a proposal has a limited time to provide constructive feedback as to how the vote can be turned

 * The GSIP author must incorporate any reasonable feedback into the proposal

-* Any negative vote is reviewed to determine if criteria has been met to turn it to a positive vote
+* PSC members who voted "-1" consider whether their feedback has been addressed and whether they wish to change their vote

+* Only active PSC members are counted for determining vote percentages

+* A GSIP is accepted if it receives:

+    * at least 30% "+1" votes, and

+    * a quorum of at least 50% "+1"/"+0"/"0"/"-0" votes, and

-* The proposal is considered successful after a majority of positive votes is a achieved **and** all feedback from any negative votes has been addressed
+    * no "-1" votes (or all feedback from any "-1" votes has been addressed and any "-1" voters have changed their votes)

 Implementing a GSIP
 -------------------